 Welcome to Pleasant Glade's Health Room!

-Please contact us if you have any questions or concerns regarding immunizations requirements, vision and hearing restuls, or medication policies.
-Don't forget to let us know if you child has a new diagnoses that may affect him or her at school (such as asthma or diabetes).
+Please contact us if you have any questions or concerns regarding immunization requirements, vision and hearing results, or medication policies.
+Don't forget to let us know if your child has a new diagnosis that may affect him or her at school (such as asthma or diabetes).

 District Health Information

-All health rooms will be available before school starts to drop off required paperwork and medications that need to be on file before your child can start school, such as epi-pens, diabetes orders and supplies, and critical medications.
-All students with life-threatening conditions (e.g. asthma, diabetes, seizures) need to have orders and medications in before they can attend school.
+All health rooms will be available before school starts to drop off required paperwork and medications that need to be on file before your child can start school, such as EpiPens, diabetes orders and supplies, and critical medications.
+All students with life-threatening conditions (e.g. asthma, diabetes, seizures) need to have orders and medications turned in before they can attend school.
 If you have any questions, call your school's Health Room or Office.

-- District Policy & Procedure on Immunization: Policy 3413 & 3413P
+- District Policy & Procedure on Immunization: Policy 3413 & Procedure 3413P

 When should I keep my child home?

 The most important thing you can do to prevent illness is for you and your child to wash your hands often with water and soap.
-Remember to keep the school updated with new phone numbers and emergency contacts in case your students becomes ill at school.
-Any questions please call your school nurse.
+Keep yours and your emergency contact information current at your school in case your student becomes ill at school.
+Questions?
+Reach out to your school nurse!

 - Fever: Does your child have a fever over 100 F degrees orally?
-Temperature should remain normal (below 99.6 F degrees) for 24 hours without any fever-reducing medication before returning to school.
+Their temperature should remain normal (below 99.6 F degrees) for 24 hours without any fever-reducing medication before returning to school.